 Preparing for a new era in Wi-Fi

 We recently saw the dawn of a new era in enterprise wireless networking, with several manufacturers announcing and demonstrating the next generation of wireless local area network products, based on 802.11ac standards.
-The IEEE formally ratified the 802.11ac standard in 2013, meaning consumers can buy pre-certification devices and enjoy some of the benefits that 5th generation wireless networking offers.
+The IEEE formally ratified the 802.11ac standard, meaning consumers can buy pre-certification devices and enjoy some of the benefits that 5th generation wireless networking offers.

 In an increasingly competitive global marketplace, UK universities continue to be at the forefront of the trend towards the consumerisation of IT, and the BYOD phenomenon.

 Wi-Fi technology is ubiquitous on laptops, tablets, and smartphones.
 Current projections are that by 2017 the average user will own at least 5 wireless enabled devices.
 A wireless network is an essential component of the facilities and services that students expect to be provided, and the quality of the ‘experience’ offered by universities and colleges is now a significant factor in attracting students to a place of study.

 The challenge is therefore to offer a wireless campus infrastructure capable of meeting user expectations for ‘Anytime, Anywhere’ delivery of teaching material, online content, and audiovisual multimedia, whether in support of new approaches to learning or for recreational purposes.
 The 802.11ac standard aims to combine the freedom of wireless with the bandwidth of Gigabit Ethernet, offering organisations the prospect of meeting this challenge.